Health sector strikes planned for 23 to 24 October 2025

 People with non-urgent illnesses or injuries should contact their GP or other health provider.

 Critical health services will continue to be available for those who need them.
-This includes maternity care, intensive care, emergency department care and ambulance services.
+This includes maternity care, intensive care, mental health services, emergency department care and ambulance services.

-Anyone staying in hospital during the strikes will receive the care and support they need.
+Anyone staying in our hospitals or facilities during the strikes will receive the care and support they need.

-If you have an appointment booked during the strikes and you do not hear from us directly to have it rescheduled, please come to your appointment.
+If you have an appointment booked during the strikes and you do not hear from us directly to have it rescheduled, your hospital/clinic appointment or home visit will continue as normal.

 Which services will be reduced during the strikes?